• How To Guide

 So, what to do when a sensor port (weld bung) gets damaged during a sensor replacement?
 Good news: most of the time, weld bungs can be swapped out, saving you a hefty chunk of change compared to replacing the entire DPF/DOC/SCR.
 Weld bungs for diesel emissions systems will set you back about $25.
 Sure, there's some time, elbow grease, and know-how involved in the replacement, but with a new DPF costing anywhere from $700 to upwards of $5,000, it's often the smart move.

-Important Disclaimer: Replacing a DPF weld bung is a tricky job that needs specialized tools and skills.
+Important Disclaimer: Replacing a DPF weld bung is a tricky job that needs specialised tools and skills.
 If you're not a seasoned pro or feeling unsure, it's best to leave it to the experts, or at least get some guidance and supervision from a qualified mechanic.

 Getting Ready and Choosing the Right Tools